DenislavVelichkov/Java-Web-Module/README.md

 # Java-Web-Module
-Everything about the timeline of the Softuni Java-Web-Course
+Just some excercises and from old instance of the course.
+It's not official repo.